Article Collection

 Interacting with Containers

-The containers also have access to the host OS’ networking, so if the host machine is connected to the Internet, containers will be able to access it as well.
+The containers also have access to the host’s networking, so if the host machine is connected to the Internet, containers will be able to access it as well.
+However, other than that default egress provision, containers run in completely separate environments, including storage.

-That is great for isolation, but may be a problem for durability of data.
-While it is quite normal to have long-lived containers, containers are often also created temporarily, and all their data is lost when containers are removed.
+Separate environments are great for isolation, but may be a problem for durability of data.
+While it is quite normal to have long-lived containers, containers are often also created temporarily, and in any case the data is lost when containers are deleted.
+Similarly, container isolation may be a problem if we actually want the host and containers to talk to each other.

 There are a couple ways to enable that interaction:

-• By exposing container’s network ports to the host OS or other containers
+By exposing containers’ network ports to the host OS or other containers

-Let’s show it in practice.
+Let’s show those scenarios in practice.

-Exposed Network Ports in Containers
+Exposing Network Ports in Containers

 We have seen the “hello-world” image in the previous chapter.
 The image did not exist locally, so it was automatically pulled from Docker’s public registry when we ran it.